storagebit/lure/README.md

 ## What is it?
 lure is a tool allowing you to monitor lustre components statistics and status in realtime via a very simple to use commandline utility.

-It also provides the stats available via web browser interface.
+It also provides the stats available via web browser interface and supports a direct feed into an InfluxDB.

 ## What's new in this version?
-- reporting the stats in JSON format via HTTP Get.
-RESTish I guess...
+- feed stats and job stats directly into an InfluxDB
+- comes with an example overview Grafana dashboard

 ## Note
 For ldiskfs based lustre systems only.
 No plans and no desire to support ZFS specific stuff.